eartru/allumettes/README.md

 `python3 ia_arena.py`

-*WARNING: Be careful these algorythm are not optimise and have a heavy cost avoid going higher than 25 matches*
+*WARNING: Be careful some of these algorithm are not optimise and have a heavy cost avoid going higher than 25 matches*